tomnor/channelpack/docs/overview_examples.rst

 Overview and examples
 *********************

-The idea behind `channelpack` is to provide a quick and convinient way of loading and anlyzing (test) data.
+The idea behind `channelpack` is to provide a quick and convenient way of loading and analyzing (test) data.

 channelpack requires `numpy <https://pypi.python.org/pypi/numpy>`_, but does not attempt to install that for you during installation of channelpack.
 It's not a